SchemaSmith Documentation

 Tier Name Count What It Does Confirmation

-2 Generate 9 Generate scripts, schemas, manage config Never
+2 Generate 3 Generate schemas, suggest changes, manage connections Never

-3 Modify 9 Modify schema JSON files on disk Required by default
+3 Modify 13 Modify schema files, save scripts and migrations Required by default

 Trust Level Comparison